Penn State Cancer Institute

 Schedule an appointment today by calling 717-531-5867.
 Meet the team and learn how the Breast Center can help you decrease your risk.

 Look Good… Feel Better

 Look Good…Feel Better helps female cancer patients improve their appearance and self-image by teaching them hands-on beauty techniques to manage the appearance of side effects of chemotherapy and radiation treatments.
-This program is available throughout the year at Penn State Hershey.
-Dates, locations and times vary.
+This program is available throughout the year at Penn State Hershey. dates, locations and times vary.
 Registration is required.
 View the full schedule here.
-To register, call 1-800-227-2345.
+To register, call 800-227-2345.

 Free Wig Program

-Penn State Hershey Cancer Institute is a proud supporter of the American Cancer Society's Free Wig Salon program located in Infusion Therapy - first floor to help patients undergoing cancer treatments and experiencing hair loss.
-Those who may be looking for a wig can visit the private Wig Room where a licensed cosmetologist provides personal assistance in wig selection, fitting, styling, and wearing at no charge.
-All fittings in the Cancer Institute Wig Room are by appointment only.
-Click here for more information about the Wig Room, including how to schedule an appointment.
+Penn State Cancer Institute is a proud supporter of the American Cancer Society's Free Wig Salon program located in Infusion Therapy - first floor to help patients undergoing cancer treatments and experiencing hair loss.
+Those who may be looking for a wig can visit the private Wig Room where a trained volunteer provides personal assistance in wig selection, fitting, styling, and wearing at no charge.
+Call 800-227-2345 for more information.

-Penn State Hershey Cancer Institute delivers cancer services throughout central and eastern Pennsylvania.
+Penn State Cancer Institute delivers cancer services throughout central and eastern Pennsylvania.
 The Institute's mission includes clinical care, research, education and community outreach.
-Penn State Hershey Cancer Institute brings the benefits of cancer-related research and education at Penn State's College of Medicine to the care of patients at Penn State Milton S. Hershey Medical Center.
+Our Cancer Institute brings the benefits of cancer-related research and education at Penn State's College of Medicine to the care of patients at Penn State Milton S. Hershey Medical Center.